fluxnet-open-source/website/CONTRIBUTING.md

 Bugs can happen in our tutorials or even code snippets in the documentation. if you find a bug, please report it.
 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://fluxnet-open-source.readthedocs.io/en/latest/).
+- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (make sure that you have read the [documentation](https://fluxnet-open-source.readthedocs.io/en/latest/)).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the (https://github.com/fluxnet-open-source/website/issues?q=).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [Issues](https://github.com/fluxnet-open-source/website/issues?q=).
 - Collect information about the bug:
 - Stack trace (Traceback)
 - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)